 Will you be doing work in all 21 counties?

-BART and Capitol Corridor are studying possibilities throughout the entire Northern California Megaregion.
-Although there may not be shovels in the ground in every county, Link21 is designed to benefit people in all 21 counties.
+BART and Capitol Corridor are conducting a detailed market analysis for the entire Northern California Megaregion to determine where the program will yield benefits.
+Although there may not be shovels in the ground in every county, Link21 is intended to improve rail access to most, if not all, 21 counties.

 How are we going to pay for it?

 BART’s voter-approved Measure RR has provided funding to begin the study and development of Link21.
 The Measure RR funding is augmented by funds from the California State Transportation Agency.
 The Link21 Team is working to identify additional funding sources to carry the project into future phases.

 Link21 is still in the early phases of planning.
 Preliminary costs estimates have not yet been developed.

 However, Link21, listed as "New Transbay Rail Crossing," in the Metropolitan Transportation Commission's regional transportation plan, Plan Bay Area 2050, is listed at $29 billion (2040 dollars).
 This amount is subject to change as the development of program alternatives allows for a more detailed estimate.

 How are you considering equity?

 Equity is an essential consideration in the development of all major transportation programs such as Link21.
 Link21 will seize the opportunity to address many of the Northern California Megaregion’s challenges in access to jobs, housing, education, health, and safety.